History of the Incas: Kingdom of Cusco

+Inca Empire

+Pachacuti

-Pachacuti reorganized the kingdom of Cusco into an empire, the Tahuantinsuyu, a federalist system which consisted of a central government with the Inca at its head and four provincial governments with strong leaders.
-The leaders were Chinchasuyu (NW), Antisuyu (NE), Kuntisuyu (SW), and Qullasuyu (SE).
+Pachacuti reorganized the Kingdom of Cusco into the Tawantinsuyu, a federalist system which consisted of a central government with the Sapa Inca at its head and four provincial governments: Chinchasuyu (NW), Antisuyu (NE), Kuntisuyu (SW), and Qullasuyu (SE) according to the four main roads that left the capital.
 Pachacuti is also thought to have built Machu Picchu, either as a family home or retreat.

 Pachacuti would send spies to regions he wanted in his empire who would report back on their political organization, military might and wealth.
 He would then send messages to the leaders of these lands extolling the benefits of joining his empire, offering them presents of luxury goods such as high-quality textiles, and promising that they would be materially richer as subject rulers of the Inca.
 Most accepted the rule of the Inca as a fait accompli and acquiesced peacefully.
 The ruler's children would then be brought to Cuzco to be taught about Inca administration systems, then return to rule their native lands.
 This allowed the Inca to indoctrinate the former ruler's children into the Inca nobility, and, with luck, marry their daughters into families at various corners of the empire.

+Co-rule of Amaru Topa Inca

+Pachacuti decided to name his son, Amaru, as his co-sovereign and successor.
+However he would display no interest in military affairs.
+Due to this lack of military capability, Pachacuti was forced to change his decision and to replace Amaru.
+But before that could happen, the co-sovereign abdicated.

+Co-rule of Tupac Yupanqui

-It was traditional for the Inca's son to lead the army; Pachacuti's son Túpac Inca began conquests to the north in 1463 and continued them as Inca after Pachucuti's death in 1471.
-His most important conquest was the Kingdom of Chimor, the Inca's only serious rival for the coast of Peru.
-Túpac Inca's empire stretched north into modern-day Ecuador and Colombia.
+Pachacuti's son Tupac Inca began conquests to the north in 1463 and continued them as Sapa Inca after Pachacuti's death in 1471.
+His most important conquest was the Kingdom of Chimor, the Inca's only serious rival in the coast of the central Andes.

+Tupac Inca Yupanqui

+He spent most of his time in war campaigns of conquest or "pacification" and even exploration.
+The latter took him to Quito to the north and to the Maule River to the south, however, he also had an active participation in the government.
+Thus, he carried out the first general census, distributed the forms of work (Mit'a and Minka), assigned taxes, established the mitimaes, continued the construction of roads, propagated the cult of the Sun and implanted a calendar based on it.